 We went to a spot where it was already very deep.
 We were discouraged from staying near the shore because it was rocky and we might get into an accident.
 The first thing I asked my instructor was if there were any sharks.
 He simply answered yes but they were small ones.
 Thank you for making me feel better.
 Pffft.

 Since we surfed for almost two hours, we paid our instructors Php 600 each which already included the rent for the surfboards.
 They said that if you were not able to stand on the surfboard and surf all the way, the instructor has to be blamed and won’t get paid.
 LOL

 At that time, the waves weren’t that big.
 The best time to go to Siargao would be between September to October.
 The next day, we went island-hopping. 🙂

 P.S.
 The photos were taken using a camera phone and a GoPro Hero 3.
-Credits to Ritha and Joan Villahermosa for some of the photos that were used for this blog.
+Credits to Joan Villahermosa for some of the photos that were used for this blog.